 - 1. The information contained in this booklet was current at the time of printing.
 Amendments and additional information will be passed on to students when they become available. - 2.
 Kirrawee High School has always and will continue to offer a broad and balanced curriculum for its senior students.
-However, some of the courses written by the NSW Education Standards Authority (NESA) and published in the booklet Studying for the NSW Higher School Certificate An Information Booklet for Year 10 Students, will not be offered to students at this school.
-In addition, some courses offered in this Curriculum Information Booklet may not run because of insufficient student numbers and/or staffing/resource constraints. - 3.
+However, some of the courses written by the NSW Education Standards Authority (NESA) will not be offered to students at this school.
+In addition, some courses offered in this Curriculum Information Booklet may not run due to insufficient student numbers and/or staffing/resource constraints. - 3.
 Some Year 11 courses with small numbers may run, but with a reduction in periods (reduced face-to-face teaching).
 Year 12 HSC courses may similarly be taught on a reduced face-to-face basis due to reduced numbers at the end of the Preliminary Course.
 Teachers and resources of our Independent Learning Centre are used as additional support for students whose classes are on reduced periods.
 To maintain flexibility, the school cannot guarantee which classes may run or have periods reduced.
 However, each decision is made in consultation with teachers and Head Teachers who know the students well.
 These arrangements have long been used at Kirrawee and across the system.
 Our consistent HSC results over the years give us confidence in our curriculum decision-making. - 4.
 There will be a minimum course cost of either \$15 or \$20 per subject.
 Any course that exceeds this amount will be included at the end of the course description.
 The additional costs are to cover consumable costs and annual costs. - 5.
 It should also be noted that, as a Languages High School, we try to maximise the opportunities for students wishing to study languages in the senior school. - 6.
 It is school policy that if a course is offered by the school, permission will not be given for a student to study the same course through another provider such as TAFE or Open High School.